Best & Worst Mazda RX-8 Years

 The Neutral Years: 2006, 2007, 2008

-The 2006-2008 RX-8 models sit in the optimal spot between the early teething problems and the subsequent refinements.
+The 2006-2008 RX-8 models sit in the optimal spot between the early teething problems and the ensuing improvements.

 Fuel efficiency?
-Still not winning any eco awards, sticking close to the numbers of the later years.
-Trim levels mirrored the best years, minus the R3 package.
-The Grand Touring trim still pampered with leather seats and a Bose sound system to rock out to.
+Still not winning any environmental awards, sticking close to the numbers of the later years.
+Trim levels mirrored the finest years, minus the R3 package.
+The Grand Touring trim still pampered with leather seats and a Bose sound system to jam out to.

-Safety-wise, these years saw side-curtain airbags become standard – a substantial step up in protection.
+Safety-wise, these years saw side-curtain airbags become standard – a significant step up in protection.

 But it wasn’t all smooth sailing.
 These neutral years still faced some of the gremlins that plagued earlier models, including recalls for clutch issues and potential fuel leaks.